Space-time as a structured relativistic continuum: Attempts at gravitational interpretation and spherical solutions

-\end{enumerate} These transformation rules involve two arbitrary functions, thus, it is in principle possible to deform two of the six functions, $(f,\ldots,k)$ to any a priori fixed shape.
-Thus, when some gauge is fixed, we are dealing with a system of six second-order ordinary differential equations imposed on four shape functions.
+These transformation rules involve two arbitrary functions, thus, it is in principle possible to deform two of the six functions, $(f,\ldots,k)$ to any a priori fixed shape.
+Therefore, when some gauge is fixed, we are dealing with a system of six second-order ordinary differential equations imposed on four shape functions.
 As mentioned above, these equations are extremely complicated and when written down explicitly are completely dark.
 It is rather hard to expect rigorous solutions in analytical form.
-I suppose that more realistic and physically more interesting is the following problem: to estimate the asymptotic behaviour of the shapes functions $(f,\ldots,k)$ and the Killing tensor $\gamma[\phi]$ about the origin $r=0$.
+We suppose that more realistic and physically more interesting is the following problem: to estimate the asymptotic behaviour of the shapes functions $(f,\ldots,k)$ and the Killing tensor $\gamma[\phi]$ about the origin $r=0$.
 This is necessary if we intend to compare our model with well-established consequences of Einstein theory of gravitation and with Newton theory.

-The strong nonlinearity of my field equations and the ``Born-Infeld structure'' of $L$ (\ref{3.16}) enable us to conjecture that perhaps there exist solutions finite at $r=0$.
-It is interesting whether there exist black holes in my model, in particular, whether there exists horizon-effect with hypothetical solutions finite at $r=0$.
-As yet, I am unable to answer such questions.
+The strong nonlinearity of our field equations and the ``Born-Infeld structure'' of $L$ enable us to conjecture that perhaps there exist solutions finite at $r=0$.
+It is interesting whether there exist black holes in our model, in particular, whether there exists horizon-effect with hypothetical solutions finite at $r=0$.
+As yet, we are unable to answer such questions.